Axel-Jacobsen/c_huffman/README.md

 # Huffman Compression in C

-Simple huffman compression written in C to get used to the language.
+Simple huffman compression written in C to get used to the language, and cause compression is fun

 `make` to compile the code, then